FOLIO-FSE/folio_migration_tools/README.md

 # FOLIO migration process
 This repo plays the main part in a process using a collection of tools.
 The process itself is documented in more detail, including example configuration files, at [this template repository](https://github.com/FOLIO-FSE/migration_repo_template)
 In order to perform migrations according to this process, you need the following:
 * An Installation of [FOLIO Migration Tools](https://pypi.org/project/folio-migration-tools/).
-Installation instructions below.
+Installation instructions above.
 * A clone, or a separate repo created from [migration_repo_template](https://github.com/FOLIO-FSE/migration_repo_template)
 * Access to the [Data mapping file creator](https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation) web tool
-* A FOLIO tenant...
+* A FOLIO tenant running the latest or the second latest version of FOLIO

 # Mapping files
 The tool is run against a folder with a set of mapping files and data files.
 There is a [template repository](https://github.com/FOLIO-FSE/migration_repo_template) with examples of the files needed and documentation around it in the [Readme](https://github.com/FOLIO-FSE/migration_repo_template/blob/main/README.md).
 The template has everything needed to run the tools agains a FOLIO test environment.